Slater Investments Limited’s approach to its responsibility as an Institutional Shareholder

 It is SIL’s policy to avoid conflicts of interest wherever possible.
 In the event that a conflict arises it will be disclosed to our clients in most cases and a course of action will be agreed with the client.

-Identified conflicts are managed on a case by case basis by the Conflicts of Interest Committee which includes CEO and COO as well as the compliance department staff.
+Identified conflicts are managed on a case by case basis by the Risk and Compliance Committee which includes CEO and COO as well as the compliance department staff.
 The identified conflict will be discussed and a final engagement and voting decision will be made ensuring that they serve the interests of SIL client’s as a whole.

 Where clients’ interests vary across investments and differing portfolio management styles, the investment guidelines and restrictions will be given due consideration with the objective of treating customers fairly being at the centre of any consideration and ultimate allocation decision.
 Similarly where a conflict arises with regards to voting between SIL and a client, a decision will be made on the basis of protecting the best interests of the client, using the principles of Treating Customers Fairly.